meschsystems/meschsystems.github.io/jyro/index.md

 ---
 layout: default
-title: Jyro
+title: About Jyro
-has_children: true
+has_children: false
-has_toc: true
+has_toc: false
 permalink: /jyro/
 ---